pgcbioinfo/vargram/docs/basics.md

 ## Example

-If you wish to get started immediately, [install VARGRAM](install_vargram.md) (`pip install vargram`) and [download the test data from the VARGRAM repo](https://github.com/pgcbioinfo/vargram/tree/main/tests/test_data/).
-Then, run either of the following code snippets on a Jupyter notebook or as a Python script in the directory containing those test files (e.g. inside `test_data/` if you downloaded the entire folder):
+If you wish to get started immediately, [install VARGRAM](install_vargram.md) (`pip install vargram`).
+Then, run either of the following code snippets on a Jupyter notebook or as a Python script.
+The code below downloads [test data from the VARGRAM repo](https://github.com/pgcbioinfo/vargram/tree/main/tests/test_data) and does not require [Nextclade CLI](https://pgcbioinfo.github.io/vargram/install_nextclade/).
 === "Simple script for bare figure"
     The following is the simplest way to generate a mutation profile with default settings:
     ```py
+    # Import main VARGRAM module and module to download external data
+    from vargram import vargram
+    from vargram.data import example

+    # Download test data into directory called test_data
+    # Directory is created if it does not yet exist
+    example.get('test_data')

+    # Generate the mutation profile
-    vg = vargram(data='analysis/omicron_analysis_cli.tsv') # Provide data
+    vg = vargram(data='test_data/analysis/omicron_analysis_cli.tsv') # Provide data
     vg.profile() # Tell VARGRAM you want to create a mutation profile
     vg.show() # Show the figure
     vg.save("default_profile.png", dpi=300) # Save the figure